unoplatform/uno.extensions/doc/Learn/Navigation/HowTo-NavigateInCode.md

 ## Step-by-steps

 > [!IMPORTANT]
 > This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
-If not, it is recommended that you follow the [instructions](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.
+If not, it is recommended that you follow the [Creating an application with Uno.Extensions article](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.

 ### 1. Navigating to a New Page

 Navigation can be invoked in the code-behind file of a `Page` by using the `Navigator` extension method to get an `INavigator` instance.

 - Add a new `Page` to navigate to, `SamplePage.xaml`, in the UI (shared) project
 - In `MainPage.xaml` update the `Button` to the following XAML, which includes a handler for the `Click` event

     ```xml
     <Button Content="Go to SamplePage"